 Your Homemade Whipped Cream will last for up to 24 hours if stored in the fridge.
 You can extend that time to about 48 hours by re-whipping it by hand if it becomes a bit loose.

-The main difference between whipping cream and heavy whipping cream is the butterfat percentage.
+The butterfat percentage is the main difference between whipping and heavy whipping cream.
 Heavy whipping cream has more fat, basically meaning it will hold its shape for longer.
 Either will whip up nicely, but if you plan to pipe your cream onto a pie, or want more stabilized whipped cream, you’ll want to stick with heavy whipping cream.

 Sure!
 Either will work, and some people actually prefer granulated sugar in their whipping cream.
 We like powdered sugar because it isn’t as grainy but if you are out you can definitely substitute granulated sugar.